Dracula (Annotated)

 Our 2024 in-process readings were photographed by Jon Weinberg, Austin Henderson, and Shay Markowitz.
 The Los Angeles reading included our primary cast – Edgar Landa, Adam Lebowitz-Lockard, Julie A. Lockhart, Diana Tanaka, and Jonathan C.K.
 Williams.
 The Montreal and Toronto readings included actors touring with The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad – Joe Jordan, Julie A. Lockhart, Diana Tanaka, Inger Tudor, and Jonathan C.K.
 Williams.
 All readings were accompanied by musician Andrew Anderson with discussions facilitated by writer/director Aaron Henne.

-As part of our development process, we presented a series of reading-and-discussion events featuring selections from the in-development script – thanks to those who joined us and shared in the conversation!
+As part of our development process, we presented a series of reading-and-discussion events featuring selections from the in-development script at:

+Los Angeles, California on Sunday, March 30, 2025, 5 PM at Skirball Cultural Center.
 This presentation was part of Reflections on Art and Democracy.